epfl-ada/ada-2023-project-goodgradeplease2023/README.md

 ## How Lockdown Affected Attention Towards Video Games

-The goal of this project is to analyze how various genres of video games were affected differently and to study the correlation between different video game genres and the severity of lockdown during COVID-19.
+The goal of this project is to analyze how various genres of video games were affected differently and to study the correlation between the interest in different video game genres and the severity of lockdown during COVID-19.
 This will be achieved by analyzing the language used in different Wikipedia pages for each game, as well as examining mobility data in each country to estimate the severity of lockdown.

 In the wake of the COVID-19 pandemic, our project unveils a captivating narrative of how distinct video game genres navigated unprecedented challenges.
 By scrutinizing language patterns on Wikipedia pages and correlating them with mobility data, we reveal nuanced trends.
 We explore the reliability of English Wikipedia pages as a global barometer.
-This concise story not only illuminates the complex relationship between lockdown severity and gaming habits but also provides valuable insights for understanding the evolving dynamics of the video game industry in the face of global disruptions.
+This concise story not only illuminates the complex relationship between lockdown severity and gaming habits but also provides valuable insights for understanding the evolving dynamics of the video game industry in the face of global disruptions (and the loneliness of people).

 ### Research Questions:
 - Is there a consistent trend for the same genres of video games during the COVID-19 pandemic?